corrode/corrode.github.io/content/blog/_index.md

 ```

 Note how the constructor returns a `Result`.

 Furthermore, we're using the `#[must_use]` attribute to indicate that
 the return value of this function should be used.
-It's a good practice to use this attribute whenever you're returning a `Result`
+It's a good practice to add this attribute whenever you're returning a `Result`
 carrying a value.
-(What's the point of returning a value if you're not going to
+(After all, what's the point of returning a value if you're not going to
 use it?)

 We can now use this type in our `User` struct.